 Not being believed, can sometimes feel even more painful than the abuse itself.
-And I am not invalidating, or minimizing the affect and consequences of abuse, by making this statement, at all.
+And I am not invalidating, or minimizing the effect and consequences of abuse, by making this statement, at all.

 What I am doing, is describing how incredibly painful and devastating it is to not be believed.

-The pain of not being believed, of being neglected, the emotional and psychological destruction that non belief by others, after enduring severe abuse, is even more horrific.
-Because it adds on top of the already massive weight of pain and devastation abuse causes.
+The pain of not being believed, of being neglected, and the emotional and psychological destruction that non belief by others, after enduring severe abuse, is even more horrific.
+Because it adds on top to the already massive weight of pain and devastation abuse causes.

 They aren’t two separate issues.
 They are combined.